-A few months ago, my hot water heater broke.
+A few months ago, in 2024, my hot water heater broke.
 So, I had only cold running water in my home.
 It happened on a Friday afternoon and I needed to take a shower and go out for the evening.
 There was no time to call a plumber.

 My only option was to “man up” and take a cold shower.

 Unfortunately, I quickly learned that maybe I wasn’t man enough because the water was damn cold.
 And certain parts of my body felt like ice water… if you know what I mean.

 So I took a super quick shower and got out in like 5 minutes.